learn-co-curriculum/careers-interviews-preparing-questions/README.md

 Start by doing your research (we have a detailed lesson on this that you’ve already finished by this point).
 You will focus on three types of research: **the company, the people, and the job**.
 As you conduct your research, it should be easy to formulate questions for your interviewer.

-While you’re poring over the **company’s** website, blog, and linkedIn page, jot down notes about what stands out to you, or what you’re curious to learn more about.
+While you’re pouring over the **company’s** website, blog, and linkedIn page, jot down notes about what stands out to you, or what you’re curious to learn more about.
 Below are examples of what to think about:

 - Goals the company has for its employees and the organization
 - Problems the company is solving